 26. In 2013, PayPal accidentally credited one man’s account with more than $92 quadrillion.

 Back in 2013, a Pennsylvania PR executive received, by error, $92,233,720,368,547,800.

 However, PayPal quickly corrected their mistake, offering the account’s owner to donate an unspecified amount of money to a cause of their choice.

-One of the most entertaining PayPal facts is the way in which the company got so many users so rapidly after its launch.
+One of the most entertaining facts about PayPal is how the company got so many users so rapidly after its launch.